-Domestic partners: The Domestic Partner Benefit Policy provides the domestic partner of an employee of the College all benefits afforded to spouses of instructional staff and staff members as described in the College's Handbook for Instructional Staff [pdf].
+Domestic partners: The Domestic Partner Benefit Policy provides the domestic partner of an employee of the College all benefits afforded to spouses, at an additional cost, of instructional staff and staff members as described in the College's Handbook for Instructional Staff [pdf].

 Health and Wellness